 Chateau de Sales Vineyards, Terroir, Grapes, Winemaking

-The 47.8 hectare vineyard of Chateau de Sales is planted to 72% Merlot, 15% Cabernet Sauvignon and 13% Cabernet Franc.
-The terroir is gravel, sand and a bit of clay in the soils.
-On average, the vines are 35 years of age.
-However there are some parcels with old vines that are more than 50 years of age.
+The large 47.8-hectare vineyard of Chateau de Sales is planted to 73% Merlot, 15% Cabernet Sauvignon and 12% Cabernet Franc.
+The terroir is gravel, sand, and a bit of clay in the soils.
+On average, the vines are 50 years of age.
+However, there are some parcels with old vines that are more than 60 years of age.

 Chateau de Sales is a massive vineyard for Pomerol.
 In fact, Chateau de Sales is the largest vineyard in the Pomerol appellation.
 When you think about it, with its enormous production, it could be more at home in the Medoc, than in the Right Bank.

-To produce the wine of Chateau de Sales, the wine is vinified in traditional, concrete vats.
-Malolactic fermentation is conducted in vat.
+To produce the wine of Chateau de Sales, the wine is vinified in traditional, large concrete vats ranging from 100 to 180 hectoliters.
+Malolactic fermentation is conducted in vats.
 The wine is aged in vat for between 12-14 months before it’s aged in barrels for an additional 6 months.

 The barrel aging program is complex as Chateau de Sales uses a diverse array of barrels.
-Only 5% new, French oak barrels are used in the barrel aging process.
-The rest of the barrels are on average split between 30% one year old barrels, 30% two year old barrels and the remaining wood is 3 years old.
+Only 5% of new, French oak barrels are used in the barrel aging process.
+The rest of the barrels are on average split between 30% one-year-old barrels, 30% two-year-old barrels and the remaining wood is 3 years old.